mechcorn/studyProjects/README.md

 files obstCreate_*.cs are a parts of program for  creating optimal binary search tree (excluding obstCreate_preparer_Form1.cs);

 file obstCreate_preparer_Form1.cs contain preparing data for format which using obstCreateProgram for creating tree;

+guiJdbcPddDb is client-prototype for postgreSQL db, designed for studying pdd rules and passing tests.